What Is Intelligence? The Faculty That Guides the Mind What Is Intelligence? The Faculty That Guides the Mind

 What gives direction?

-Direction comes through both intelligence and Viveka.
+Direction comes through intelligence.

 3. What Is Intelligence?